Lav15/lavjain.github.io/README.md

 ## Profile Summary
 I am a Data Analytics & Governance Consultant with 15 years of experience delivering end-to-end BI solutions across complex, multinational organizations.
 I specialize in translating enterprise business objectives into scalable data and analytics solutions that connect strategy, operations, and execution.
 My work is recognized for architectural foresight and a consistent focus on building scalable, standardized, and reusable platforms that remain stable and extensible long after engagement.

+## Key Highlights

+* Twice transformed analytics maturity from a single-application environment into 15+ application enterprise BI ecosystems across multiple business domains.
+* Achieved this first within a Belgium-based Industrials & Logistics enterprise as an internal analytics leader, and later as a Principal Consultant for a Renewable Energy company.
+* In both cases, I coached BI teams, introduced scalable operating standards, and built sustainable analytics platforms designed for long-term growth.

 ## Areas of Expertise

 **Business Analysis & Data Governance:** Translating executive vision into precise functional and non-functional requirements, designing scalable, secure, and compliant data solutions with a governance-first approach focused on auditability and data integrity.